GusMedeiros/BDD-Test-Case-Generator/README.md

 To generate BDD test cases from a user story:

+1. **Create or open a project**
+	If already inside a project, This can be done from the Idea menu from "New" -> "Project" or "Open" -> <your_project_folder>.
+	If in the Idea home screen, click "New Project" or "Open" for an existing one.
-1.  **Locate User Story:**
+2. **Locate User Story:**
     In the Project view, find the file containing the user story you want to generate test cases for.

-2.  **Run BDDTestGen:**
+3.  **Run BDDTestGen:**
-    Right-click on the user story file.
+	Right click your user story or existing feature file to be enhanced.

-3.  **Generate Test cases:**
+4.  **Generate Test cases:**
-    From the context menu, select "Run BDDTestGen".
-The plugin will then process the user story using your configured LLM and generate the corresponding BDD tests.
+	From the context menu that popped up when right clicking, select "Run BDDTestGen".
+The plugin will then process the file using your configured LLM and generate the corresponding BDD tests.